campos02/AvaMSN/README.md

 The default server is [CrossTalk](https://crosstalk.hiden.pw), which is currently in private alpha.
 That can be changed in the options window, however, to any server supporting version 15 of the protocol.

 ## To do
+- [ ] Come up with a better way to do the "remember your password" feature
 - [ ] Complete message formatting options
 - [ ] Offline messages
 - [x] Tray icon